Mental Illness and the Transformative Power of Hypnosis

 Transformative Applications in Mental Health

-- Addressing catastrophic thinking patterns through suggestion
+- Countering catastrophic thinking

 Accessing and Reframing Negative Core Beliefs

-Depression often rests on fundamental negative assumptions like “I am worthless,” “Nothing will ever improve,” or “People will always reject me.”
+All the above often rests on fundamental negative assumptions like “I am worthless,” “Nothing will ever improve,” or “People will always reject me.”
 These beliefs operate at a level deeper than rational thought.
 Under hypnosis, patients can:

 - Experience emotional distance from these beliefs, seeing them as acquired patterns rather than absolute truths